unipheas/FirstAide-iOS/README.md

-# PCSA-iOS
+# FirstAide-iOS

 ## Introduction

-PCSA-iOS is an iOS app developed in swift
+FirstAide-iOS is an iOS app developed in swift

 Peace Corps is committed to providing a compassionate and supportive response to all Volunteers who have been sexually assaulted.
 To that end, the Peace Corps makes the following commitment to our Volunteers who are victims of sexual assault.